Methods: Measuring Health

 A positive likelihood ratio (or LR+) indicates how much more likely a person with the disease is to have a positive test result than a person without the disease.

-LR+ = sensitivity / (1 – specificity),
+LR+ = sensitivity ÷ (1 – specificity),

 or the ratio of true positives to false positives.
 Using the terms in Table 6.1, the formula is

-a/(a + c) / b/(b + d).
+a/(a + c) ÷ b/(b + d).

 A negative likelihood ratio (or LR–) indicates how much more likely a person without the disease is to have a negative test result, compared to a person with the disease.

-LR– = (1-sensitivity) / specificity,
+LR– = (1-sensitivity) ÷ specificity,

-the ratio of false negatives to true negatives.
+or the ratio of false negatives to true negatives.
 Referring to Table 6.1, the formula is

-c/(a+c) / d/(b+d).
+c/(a+c) ÷ d/(b+d).

 In applying this to a clinical situation the use of a nomogram (Figure 6.10) removes the need for calculation.
-It is necessary to begin from an initial estimate of the patient’s likelihood of having the disease, called the pretest probability; this estimate will then be adjusted according to the test result.
+It is necessary to begin from an initial estimate of the patient’s likelihood of having the disease, called the pretest probability; this estimate will later be adjusted according to the test result.
 The pre-test probability can be difficult to estimate (see Nerd’s corner: Pretest probability), but a first guess is based on the prevalence of the condition in the setting where you are practising.
-This can then be modified upwards or downwards by your initial clinical impression and history-taking for this particular patient.
+This can then be modified upwards or downwards by your initial clinical impression and history-taking for this patient.
 The scale on the left of the nomogram shows the pre-test probability of disease; the central column shows the likelihood ratios, and the right-hand scale shows the post-test probability.
-To use nomogram, you need to know (or calculate) the likelihood ratio for the test.
+To use nomogram, you need to know (or calculate, using the formulae above) the likelihood ratio for the test.
 If the test result is positive, draw a straight line on the nomogram from the pre-test probability through the likelihood ratio; where this line cuts the right-hand scale indicates the post-test probability that the patient has the disease.
 Post-test probability means the likelihood that the patient has this disease, taking into account the initial probability and the test score.
 Of course, if from your initial observations you feel virtually certain the patient has the disease, a positive score on the test will not add very much new information; but a negative score would.

 The lines illustrate the results for LR+ described in the text.